Pandya dynasty: Archaeological sources

 The earliest Pandya to be found in epigraph is Nedunjeliyan, figuring in the Tamil-Brahmi Mangulam inscription (near Madurai) assigned to 3rd and 2nd centuries BCE.
 The record documents a gift of rock-cut beds, to a Jain ascetic.
 It is assumed that the people found in the Mangulam inscription, Nedunjeliyan, Kadalan, and Izhanchadikan predate rulers such as Talaiyanganam Nedunjelyan and Palyaga-salai Mudukudimi Peruvaludi.

 Kharavela, the Kalinga king who ruled during c.
 1st century BCE, in his Hathigumpha inscription, claims to have destroyed an old confederacy of Tamil countries ("the tamira–desa–sanghata") which had lasted 132 years, and to have acquired a large number of pearls from the Pandyas.

 Silver punch-marked coins with the fish symbol of the Pandyas dating from around the same time have also been found.

+Archaeological excavations at Korkai and other coastal sites in the Pandya region have yielded Roman coins, pottery, and port remains, which support literary references to long-distance trade, including pearls.

 Early Tamil literature

 The early historic Pandyas are celebrated in the earliest available Tamil poetry.
 The poems refers to about twelve Pandya rulers.
 According to tradition, the legendary Sangams ("the Academies") were held in Madurai under the patronage of the Pandyas.
 Several Tamil literary works, such as Iraiyanar Agapporul, mention the legend of three separate Sangams and ascribe their patronage to the Pandyas.

 Srivilliputhur Andal temple built by Pandyas primarily, is the official emblem of Tamil Nadu.